 Instructions when you ask for a translation quote

 It can be difficult to trust a service provider when you first start working together.
 But, the more you tell the translator when you ask for your quote, the easier it’ll be for them to give you an accurate price.
-Read my useful customer guide to getting a translation quote.
+Read my useful “Translation Quote Guide for Customers”.

 One of the most important instructions to give when asking for a quote is the level of quality you want.
 That way the translator will be able to price accordingly.
 Otherwise, the translator may make assumptions about quality.